BenLauwens/ES313/Setup/readme.md

     * `U:\\`

 2. Run the script `configES313.jl` from the Julia REPL.
-This will install the `GitCommand` package and subsequently proceed to fetch the git repository for the course in the required folder.
+This will install the `Git.jl` package and subsequently proceed to fetch the git repository for the course in the required folder.
     ```Julia
     include("C:\\path\\to\\folder name with a space\\configES313.jl") # on Windows
     include("path/to/configES313.jl") # on Mac/Linux